 If you got your teaching license in one state but now find yourself needing to teach in another, your first step should be to check with the Department of Education of the state where you plan to work.
 You may find that it’s not as hard as you thought to transfer your teaching license.

-Interstate Agreements for Teachers
+What do Interstate Agreements for teachers mean?

 The National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement has helped to increase mobility among its member jurisdictions.
 The Agreement may make it possible for educators who have earned a teaching certificate in one state to obtain a similar credential in another state.